In Bahamas, a struggle to save conch, and a way of life

 Poachers “have been operating under the assumption that they won’t be caught,” Kough said. ”Enforcement is extremely challenging out there.”

-The Bahamas’ national association with conch is also a large part of what has caused its decline, said Lindy Knowles, senior science officer with Bahamas National Trust, a nonprofit that manages national parks.
+The Bahamas’ national association with conch is also a large part of what has caused its decline, said Lindy Knowles, senior science officer with Bahamas National Trust, a non-profit that manages national parks.
 Tourist demand for the shellfish has led to its depletion in many areas of the country, Knowles said.

 The demand for conch has made it difficult for the shellfish to reproduce fast enough to sustain the population, Knowles said.

 The problem of overfishing is worsened by the warming climate, which has brought unpredictable weather that disrupts and damages conch fishing grounds and habitats.
-The conchs gather in large groups to feed and breed on sea grass beds, some of which have been severely damaged by storms such as Hurricane Maria in 2017.
+The conchs gather in large groups to feed and breed on seagrass beds, some of which have been severely damaged by storms such as Hurricane Maria in 2017.
 Herds in those areas have thinned, scientists have said.

 The growing acidification of the warming ocean is also a threat to conchs because it can cause their shells to deteriorate.
 The problem is linked to climate change, and is a growing concern for many kinds of shellfish.